Semiparametric Estimation of Treatment Effects in Randomized Experiments: The General Parametric Treatment Effect Case

 Given Assumption \ref{as:par-outcomes}, the population average treatment effect can be characterized as

-In practice, however, estimating $\tau^{\rm pop}$ may still be subject to substantial sampling variance.
-As an alternative, we suggest to estimate the in-sample, as opposed to population, average treatment effect.
-An insight is that estimators of this object can have a much lower variance.
+In practice, however, estimating $\tau^{\rm pop}$ may still be subject to substantial sampling variance, even if $h(\cdot)$ is known.
+For example, suppose that $h(y,\theta)=\theta y$, so that the treatment effect is proportional.
+The average treatment effect is then $\theta E[Y_i|Z_i=0]$.
+Even if $\theta$ is known, estimating the population mean $E[Y_i|Z_i=0]$ could lead to a large standard error.
+As an alternative, we therefore focus on a different estimand.
+Specifically, we suggest to estimate the in-sample, as opposed to population, average treatment effect.
+This is still a well-defined average causal effect that is useful for decision makers.
+It is in the spirit of the typical analysis of randomized experiments based on convenience samples where the focus is on the average effect for the particular sample.
+A key insight is that estimators of this object can have a much lower variance.
 We define the in-sample average treatment effect as

 When \(h\) is not just an additive function, \(\tau^{\rm is}\) is sample-dependent, and thus stochastic.
-In particular when the variance of \(Y_i\) is large because of thick tails for the potential outcome distributions, the variance of \(\tau^{\rm is}\) will be large, too.
-We therefore focus on the variance of estimators $\hat\tau$ relative to \(\tau^{\rm is}\) for the particular sample at hand, rather than relative to the population average \(\tau^{\rm pop}\).
+In particular when the variance of \(Y_i\) is large because of thick tails for the potential outcome distributions, the variance of \(\tau^{\rm is}\) over repeated samples can be large, too.
+To give some intuition for this, suppose that $\theta$ is known.
+Then the variance of $\hat\tau-\tau^{\rm is}$ is zero, but the variance of $\tau^{\rm is} - \tau^{\rm pop}$ over repeated samples can be large.
+We therefore focus on the variance of estimators $\hat\tau$ relative to \(\tau^{\rm is}\) for the particular sample at hand, rather than on the variance of $\hat\tau$ relative to the population average \(\tau^{\rm pop}\).